pcherna/pegasus-example-apps/README.md

 * I have a decent mixin for team-specific apps using Class Based Views (see `apps/teams/mixins`, but not everything is transparently solved
 * The API entry points for Team-specific apps (Toads, Tigers, Pumas) handles team-filtering and related logic, but I'd like to build a clean Mixin to handle that
 * Only standard (Bulma) templates are currently supplied
-* I would like to add pagination support to the views
 * There is an `UnorderedObjectListWarning` I haven't yet looked into, for team-specific CBVs